aspeckt-112/SaucyRegistrations/README.md

 At this point you may be thinking "This isn't saving me much time, I could have just written the registration code myself".
 And you'd be right.
 But the real power of Saucy comes when you have a large project with many services, in many different namespaces.
 To help you with this, Saucy provides another, more powerful attribute: `SaucyIncludeNamespaceWithSuffix`.

-`SaucyIncludeNamespaceWithSuffix` is an attribute that you apply at the assembly level.
-It tells Saucy to always register classes in that namespace with a specific suffix.
+`SaucyIncludeNamespaceWithSuffix` is applied at the assembly level.
+It tells Saucy to always register classes in a specific namespace.
 For example:

 ```csharp
 AssemblyInfo.cs
 [assembly: SaucyIncludeNamespaceWithSuffix(nameof(Saucy.Services), ServiceScope.Transient)]
 ```

 With this, all classes in the `Saucy.Services` namespace will be registered as transient.
-This is particularly useful when you have a large project with many services, and you want to register them all in the same way.
+Now, you can just continue to add services to that nanmespace, and they'll be registered automatically.

 There's no limitation on the amount of attributes you can apply to an assembly, so you can have multiple namespaces with different scopes.